Wichita Valley Chapter -

 Chapter Objectives

-Our objective is to provide a complete history of railroads and their importance to towns along the Wichita Valley lines by offering insight into why this is important for you to know.
+Our objective is to provide a complete history of railroads and their importance to towns along the Wichita Valley Lines by offering insight into why this is important for you to know.
 Learning about our history and understanding the value that railroads may have played in your family is a focus of our chapter.
 Our aim is to provide an appreciation for the value of trains then and now.
 Our Chapter Territory includes the following rail lines in the following eleven (11) county areas:

-Respectively each town is a location along the various shortlines of the Wichita Valley Lines.
+Respectively each town is a location along the various shortlines of the Wichita Valley Lines:

 This Chapter will assist all railroad, researchers, historians, groups and museums along the